 Justice Fybel is the author of Honest Lawyers Make Good Lawyers—Thoughts on Ethics and Civility in the Legal Profession (Nov./Dec.
 2006) 19 Utah Bar J. 11.
 He was the commencement speaker at the graduation of the Class of 2010 at Chapman Law School.
 In 2011 and 2012, Justice Fybel addressed incoming law students at the University of California, Irvine School of Law on the subject of civility in the legal profession.

 Justice Fybel was the President of the UCLA Law Alumni Association and an officer of the Board of Trustees of the Orange County Public Law Library.
-He is a member of the Board of Directors of the OCBA Masters Division.
-Justice Fybel has also served as a member of the Kleps Award Committee, honoring contributions made by California courts to the administration of justice; the UCLA Foundation Board of Councillors; a judge for the Constitutional Rights Foundation, UCLA School of Law, Chapman Law School, the statewide Traynor Moot Court Competition and the regional finals of the Jessup International Law Moot Court Competition, and the New York City Bar Association National Moot Court Competition; and a speaker in school programs sponsored by the Orange County Education Department and the Orange County Bar Association.
+He is a member of the Boards of Directors of the OCBA Masters Division and the Association of Business Trial Lawyers, Orange County Chapter (ABTL).
+Justice Fybel has also served as a member of the Kleps Award Committee, honoring contributions made by California courts to the administration of justice; the UCLA Foundation Board of Councillors; a judge for the Constitutional Rights Foundation, UCLA School of Law, Chapman Law School, the statewide Traynor Moot Court Competition, the regional finals of the Jessup International Law Moot Court Competition, and the New York City Bar Association National Moot Court Competition; and a speaker in school programs sponsored by the Orange County Education Department and the OCBA.